By Caroline M.L. Potter

 "Recent consumer confidence readings have been relatively weak and unemployment remains stubbornly high," said John Challenger, CEO of Challenger, Gray & Christmas in a statement.
 "The mixed picture is likely to compel retail employers to proceed cautiously when it comes to hiring extra workers for the holiday season.
 Look for many to start at last year's levels and hire additional workers only if strong sales early in the season warrant it."

-If you want to get a distinct advantage over other would-be seasonal workers, plan your job search carefully using these tips.
+If you want to get a distinct advantage over other would-be part time seasonal workers, plan your job search carefully using these tips.

 Know Where to Look